I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwregister.md

 ## -remarks
 <p>The provider calls this function to create a new registration.
 The registration is added to the counter set's registration list.
 All the input arguments are captured so that the caller does not have to keep a copy of them.</p>

-<p>The provider calls this function to create a new registration.
-The registration is added to the counter set's registration list.
-All the input arguments are captured so that the caller does not have to keep a copy of them.</p>

 ## -requirements
 <table>
 <tr>